flame-engine/flame/doc/tutorials/space_shooter/step_5.md

           return Enemy();
         },
         period: 1,
-        area: Rectangle.fromLTWH(0, 0, size.x, -50),
+        area: Rectangle.fromLTWH(0, 0, size.x, -Enemy.enemySize),
       ),
     );
 ```

 The `SpawnComponent` will take a couple of arguments, let's review them as they appear in the code:

 - `factory` receives a function which has the index of the component that should be created.
-We don't use
+We
-the index in our code, but it is useful to create more advanced spawn routines.
+don't use the index in our code, but it is useful to create more advanced spawn routines.
 This function should return the created component, in our case a new instance of `Enemy`.
 - `period` simply define the interval in which a new component will be spawned.
 - `area` defines the possible area where the components can be placed once created.
 In our case they